IronCore864/metal-as-a-service/README.md

 # Metal as a Service

-Topics related to bare metal automation.
+Topics, documentation related to bare metal automation.